Marina di Portorosa also known as Porto di Portorosa or Portorosa Touristic Port.

 The Port is next to the third-largest city on the island of Sicily, Messina.
 This is the capital of the province with the same name.
 It is also a must-see place for all who wish to visit a historically charged area.
 Located next to the Strait of Messina the marina specialises in tourism.

-The city offers complexity and beauty drawn from its natural surroundings.
-There are several religious sites, both civil and military architectural places of interest, monuments and museums that are all worth visiting while in the area.
+Portorosa offers complexity and beauty drawn from its natural surroundings.
+There are several religious sites, civil and military architectural places of interest, monuments, and museums worth visiting while in the area.

 Portorosa, located at the lowest point of the bay between the Gulf of Milazzo and Tindari, This place is very popular with yacht and boat owners, a tourist complex characterized by villas, surrounded by vegetation, with views of navigable channels, along which are the moorings that make up the prestigious Port.

 Portorosa is the largest yachting and boating tourist port in Sicily and one of the most exclusive in the Mediterranean.

 The Marina as a yachting base

 The seabed is sandy and not very consistent.
 At the entrance to the Port, it varies between 4 and 5 metres, while inland, it drops to 2.5 metres, so it has plenty of depth for yachts up to 15m

 Find the maritime authority at the Milazzo Port Office.